History of San Francisco: Arrival of Europeans and early settlement

-A Spanish exploration party, led by Portolá and arriving on November 2, 1769, was the first documented European sighting of San Francisco Bay.
+The Portolá expedition, led by Gaspar de Portolá, arrived on November 2, 1769, was the first documented European sighting of San Francisco Bay.
 Portolá claimed the area for Spain as part of the Viceroyalty of New Spain.

-Seven years later a Spanish mission, Mission San Francisco de Asís (Mission Dolores), was established by Fra.
-Junípero Serra, and a military fort was built, the Presidio of San Francisco.
+A second group of soldiers, this time accompanied by settlers, arrived in June 1776, led by the Spanish explorer Juan Bautista De Anza.
+One of De Anza's officers, José Joaquín Moraga, was given the task of building a Spanish mission, Mission San Francisco de Asís (Mission Dolores), and a military fort, the Presidio of San Francisco.
+A supply ship arrived about two months later and the settlers began building using limestone from what was later known as Rockaway Quarry in the Mori Point area.

 In 1786 French explorer, the Comte de La Pérouse visited San Francisco and left a detailed account of it.
 Six years later, in 1792 British explorer George Vancouver also stopped in San Francisco, in part, according to his journal, to spy on the Spanish settlements in the area.
 In addition to Western Europeans, Russian fur-traders also visited the area.
 From 1770 until about 1841, Russian traders colonized an area that ranged from Alaska south to Fort Ross in Sonoma County, California.
 The naming of San Francisco's Russian Hill neighborhood is attributed to the remains of Russian fur traders and sailors found there.

 Upon independence from Spain in 1821, the area became part of Mexico.
 In 1835, Englishman William Richardson erected the first significant homestead outside the immediate vicinity of the Mission Dolores, near a boat anchorage around what is today Portsmouth Square.
 Together with Alcalde Francisco de Haro, he laid out a street plan for the expanded settlement, and the town, named Yerba Buena after the herb, which was named by the missionaries that found it abundant nearby, began to attract American settlers.
 In 1838, Richardson petitioned and received a large land grant in Marin County and, in 1841, he moved there to take up residence at Rancho Sauselito.
 Richardson Bay to the north bears his name.